weggert2/safe-cpp-csv-parser/README.md

   * Can read multiple GB files in reasonable time.
   * Support for custom columns separators (i.e. Tab separated value files are supported), quote escaped strings, automatic space trimming.
   * Works with `*`nix and Windows newlines and automatically ignores UTF-8 BOMs.
-  * Exception classes with enough context to format useful error messages. what() returns error messages ready to be shown to a user.

 ## Getting Started